NKI-AI/direct/paper.md

 # Functionality

 DIRECT allows for easy and flexible experimentation.
 The user can define a configuration file with the `.yaml` extension in which all the parameters for training, validation, inference, model, physics, and dataset are specified.
+See [Configuration File](#configuration-file) for an example of a configuration file.
+DIRECT can be employed for training and/or validating models on multiple machines and GPUs as it is integrated with PyTorch's `torch.distributed` module and NVIDIA's cuDNN [@chetlur2014cudnn].
+Besides the already-stored baselines, the user can easily incorporate into DIRECT their own inverse problem solvers.

+## Configuration File

 ```yaml
 model:
   model_name: <nn_model_path>